Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/FMN-aptamer.md

 <p class="blowheader_box">3D visualisation</p>
 <font >Dinshaw J. Patel present the solution structure, as determined by multidimensional NMR spectroscopy and molecular dynamics calculations, of the complex of flavin mononucleotide (FMN) bound to the conserved internal loop segment of a 35 nucleotide RNA aptamer identified through in vitro selection.
-Their comprehensive study reveals the detailed interactions between FMN and the RNA aptamer, including base-pair mismatches, a base-triple formation, and the specific intercalation of FMN's isoalloxazine ring into the RNA helix, contributing to our understanding of RNA folding and molecular recognition principles.The PDB ID of this structure is 1FMN<sup>[<a href="#ref2" style="color:#520049" >2</a>]</sup>.<br>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</font>
+Their comprehensive study reveals the detailed interactions between FMN and the RNA aptamer, including base-pair mismatches, a base-triple formation, and the specific intercalation of FMN's isoalloxazine ring into the RNA helix, contributing to our understanding of RNA folding and molecular recognition principles.
+The PDB ID of this structure is 1FMN<sup>[<a href="#ref2" style="color:#520049" >2</a>]</sup>.<br>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</font>
 <div ><font ><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p></font>
   <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">